theharvardcrimson/crimtechcomp/assignments/001/001-code/README.md

     ├── tests.py
     └── views.py
 ```
-When you run ```django-admin startproject assignment```, it should be run in the "your-name/" directory.
-And for running ```check 001```, you should be within the root of your Django project, or in "your-name/assignment/"
+When you run ```django-admin startproject assignment```, it will create a directory "assignment" within your current directory.
+This is where your webpage will live!

 -----